-Readmission applications are reviewed and evaluated by several University

-units before decisions are rendered.
+- □ Readmission applications are reviewed and evaluated by several University units before decisions are rendered.

-Applicant files are reviewed for issues related to, but not limited to
+- Applicant files are reviewed for issues related to, but not limited to

-satisfactory academic progress;
+- satisfactory academic progress;

-o academic standing;
+- academic standing;

-o student judiciary concerns; and
+- student judiciary concerns; and

-satisfactory financial status.
+- satisfactory financial status.

-Official transcripts are required from any college or university attended since last
+- □ Official transcripts are required from any college or university attended since last enrolled at Bowie State.